AL333Z/ReactiveApplication/a_conclusive_comparison/README.md

 ## Hot and Cold, Push and Pull, Back-pressure

-Another aspect that distinguish the libraries is the way they abstract the notion of who actually starts the computation, and thus, the propagation of changes.
+Another aspect that distinguish the libraries is the way they abstract the notion of **who actually starts the computation**, and thus, the propagation of changes.

 In this regards, RAC offer a pretty straight forward abstraction putting this distinction directly at type level: the `Signal` type is producer-driven, so the changes are pushed to the subscribers as they happens/are produced, while the `SignalProducer` type is demand driven, so the changes are pulled.